mparent2023/fvcom_stata/README.md

 learning to connect stata to github using https://medium.com/the-stata-guide/stata-and-github-integration-8c87ddf9784a

-adding text to practice commit & push
+adding text to practice commit & push# github-tutorial